-The new inner and outer mesh materials that On are using for the Cloud X really stand out to me as something innovative.
+The inner and outer mesh materials that On are using for the Cloud X really stand out to me as something innovative.
 They both stretch but the inner ‘sock liner’ is much softer than the outer, which negates the need for socks, should you prefer running in that style.
 The stretchy mesh is breathable and allows your feet to expand comfortably as they warm up during exercise.
 Feet can also shrink marginally during a workout or race, if external temperatures shift suddenly, so it’s important to have a running shoe that can accommodate these changes.
-The On Cloud X does this very well.
+The On Cloud X shoes do this very well.

 On Cloud X Heel Support

-There’s a nice little sock which attaches the tongue to the forefoot area, similar to the On Cloudflow running shoes.
+On Cloud X shoes have a nice little sock which attaches the tongue to the forefoot area, similar to the On Cloudflow running shoes.
 This helps keep the forefoot snug within the shoe and stops the tongue from slipping out of place.
 As a result of this sock, I didn’t feel any discomfort caused by rubbing materials.
 All seams inside the shoe appear to be really well hidden, which also helps.

-On have massively improved their laces for this shoe.
+On Running has massively improved their laces for this shoe.
 In some of my other On running shoe reviews, you will learn that I’m not a fan of their slim, non-stretchy and most of the time overly long laces.
 These, on the other hand, are a perfect length and only require 1 tie for a secure knot.

 On Cloud X Outsole

-If you haven’t tried “Running On Clouds” before, you must!
+If you haven’t tried to “Run On Clouds” before, you must!
 They somehow make you want to run faster.
 I always notice this, especially when putting on a new pair.
 The cloud pods give you that feeling of a cushioned landing, as they compress under your weight and forward force but also provide the feeling of a barefoot take off as the pods are compressed and then spring back at the time of your foot leaving the ground.